Visual Intention Grounding for Egocentric Assistants: Method

 \subsection{Observation of Off-the-Shelf Hybrid Models}

 A straightforward approach to visual intention grounding is to leverage two off-the-shelf models separately for reasoning and detection.
 Specifically, we use ChatGPT for intention reasoning and GroundingDINO for object detection.
-From our observation study (detailed in Section~\ref{sec:exp}), we identify two key findings: Performing reasoning first improves accuracy – Narrowing the search space before detection leads to more precise object localization.
-Hybrid off-the-shelf models suffer from feature space misalignment – These models operate in distinct visual and language spaces, causing inconsistencies that hinder effective grounding.
+From our observation study (detailed in Section~\ref{sec:exp}), we identify two key findings: Performing reasoning first improves accuracy.
+Narrowing the search space before detection leads to more precise object localization.
+Hybrid off-the-shelf models suffer from inconsistent representations.
+These models operate in distinct visual and language spaces, causing discrepancies that hinder effective grounding.
 Motivated by these findings, our main method introduces Reason-to-Ground, an instruction tuning approach for multimodal large language models.